-30. COMMITMENTS AND CONTINGENCIES
+29. COMMITMENTS AND CONTINGENCIES

-As at 31 December 2021, the Group has commitments of SR 101.15 million (31 December 2020: SR 122.1 million) relating to capital expenditures, which also includes an agreement with a consulting Group to implement the decorations of pharmacies, implement the new stores, construction of distribution centre.
+As at 31 December 2022, the Group has commitments of SR 65.1 million (31 December 2021: SR 101.15 million) relating to capital expenditures, which also includes an agreement with a consulting Group to implement the decorations of pharmacies, implement the new stores, construction of distribution centre.
 It also includes commitments pertains to letter of credit and letter of guarantee.

-31. COMPARATIVE FIGURES
+30. COMPARATIVE FIGURES

-Certain of the prior year amounts have been reclassified to conform with the presentation in the current year.
+Certain of the prior year amounts have been reclassified to conform with the presentation of the current year.
 These changes have been made to improve the quality of information presented.
 Such reclassification changes do not affect previously reported profit or equity.

-Reclassification in the statement of financial position for the year ended 31 December 2020 is summarised below:
+Reclassification in the consolidated statement of profit or loss and other comprehensive income for the year ended 31 December 2022 is summarised below: